-- Introduce the project and its goals to the service teachers (if necessary), as well as the students: Explain the concept of gamified study guides and how they can enhance learning. - Provide an overview of GameMaker software and its capabilities: Conduct a demonstration of GameMaker, highlighting its features and potential for creating educational games.
+- Introduce the project and its goals: Explain the concept of gamified study guides and how they can enhance learning. - Provide an overview of GameMaker software and its capabilities: Conduct a demonstration of GameMaker, highlighting its features and potential for creating educational games.